 WordPress is an incredibly versatile CMS.
-You can use it to launch a blog, an online store, a photo gallery and more.
+You can use it to launch a blog, an online store, a photo gallery, and more.
 While it’s probably not its typical use, you can also easily turn WordPress into a membership site, too.
-To run a membership site with WordPress, you need one of the numerous, free or paid, membership plugin WordPress.
-You can’t say one plugin is better than the rest – it simply depends what you need it for.
+To run a membership site with WordPress, you need one of the numerous, free or paid, membership plugins in WordPress.
+You can’t say one plugin is better than the rest – it simply depends on what you need it for.
 Here’s a roundup of the best free WordPress membership plugins you can start using on your website today.

 Top membership Plugin WordPress

 To create a safe and secure environment for your members all you will need is a membership plugin for your WordPress site. here are some recommendations.

 MemberMouse is an easy-to-use WordPress membership plugin that allows you to sell products, subscriptions, and memberships, set up a password-protected member’s area, offer 1-click upsells and down sells, manage customers, automate customer service, track critical retention metrics, and more.
 No matter where you’re starting from, MemberMouse has the power you need to maximize revenue and get your business running like a well-oiled machine.

 - Customer Management: Register new members and accept orders with highly configurable and easy-to-use checkout pages.

 - Protected Member’s Area: Easily password-protect pages to deliver premium content, PDFs, videos, software, and more.
 Member’s only area Engagement statistics Auto-lock shared accounts Password reset Drip & scheduled content

 - Support Automation: Let customers update their profile, billing details, email, and password, cancel subscriptions, and more.

 - Reporting & Analytics: Get a handle on critical metrics including sales, lifetime value by source, retention, and more.